 Advertise Your Mini Golf Fundraising Tournament

-Advertise through your social media channels, placing flyers in the mini golf club, schools, local businesses and of course links on various website.
+Advertise through your social media channels, placing flyers in the mini golf club, schools and local businesses.
 Include the information in your newsletters, send flyers around the community and ask other local businesses to get behind it.

 Function and Catering for your Mini Golf Fundraising Tournament